 C. Annual Plan Elements Submitted All Other Years (Years 1-4).
 Required elements for all other fiscal years.
 This section does not need to be completed in years when a PHA is submitting its 5-Year PHA Plan.
 C.1.
-New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?Y N ☐ ☐ Hope VI or Choice Neighborhoods. ☐ ☐ Mixed Finance Modernization or Development. ☐ ☐ Demolition and/or Disposition. ☐ ☐ Conversion of Public Housing to Tenant-Based Assistance. ☐ ☐ Project Based Vouchers. ☐ ☐ Other Capital Grant Programs (i.e., Capital Fund Community Facilities Grants or Emergency Safety and Security Grants). (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
-For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process. (c) If using Project-Based Vouchers, provide the projected number of project-based units, general locations, and describe how project-basing would be consistent with the PHA Plan. (d) The PHA must submit its Deconcentration Policy for Field Office Review.
+New Activities (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
+Y N Image: (c) If usy of mese activities are plained to the current risk, describe the definition.
+For new demonstron dedivities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process. (c) If using Project-Based Vouchers, provide the projected number of project-based units, general locations, and describe how project-basing would be consistent with the PHA Plan. (d) The PHA must submit its Deconcentration Policy for Field Office Review.
 C.2 Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan Form 50077-SM, Certification of Compliance with PHA Plans and Related Regulations, including Item 5 must be submitted by the PHA as an electronic attachment to the PHA Plan.
 Item 5 requires certification on whether plan elements have been revised, provided to the RAB for comment before implementation, approved by the PHA board, and made available for review and inspection by the public.
 D Other Document or Certification Requirements for Annual Plan Submissions.
 Required in all submission years.
 D.1 Civil Rights Certification.
 Form 50077-SM-HP, Certification of Compliance with PHA Plans and Related Regulations, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-D.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?
-Y N If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
-PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations. the KAD recommendations and the decisions made on these recommendations.
+D.2 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) provide comments to the PHA Plan?Y N Y = N \square \square If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 D.3 Certification by State or Local Officials.
-Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-E Statement of Capital Improvements .
+Form HUD 50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan. Е Statement of Capital Improvements .
 Required in all years for all PHAs completing this form that administer public housing and receive funding from the Capital Fund Program (CFP).
 E.1 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan (HUD-50075.2) and the date that it was approved by HUD.